John Horse: Early life and education

 John Horse, called Juan as a child, was born around 1812 in Florida.
-He was a Seminole slave of Spanish, Seminole, and African descent.
+He was a Black American slave of Seminole, Spanish, and Black American descent.
 He lived initially in the region that came to be called Micanopy after the last head chief of the Florida Seminole in north central Florida.
 John assumed the surname of his father and nominal owner, the Seminole trader Charley Cavallo, his surname "Horse" being believed to have been a translation of Cavallo (or Caballo, the Spanish word for horse).
 His mother was likely of pure African descent, a slave acquired by Charley Cavallo in his travels.
 Charley was, himself, of possibly mixed descent (Indian-Spanish parentage.).
 The young John also had a sister, Juana (sometimes spelled "Wannah" or "Warner" in some sources).
 Not much is known about Charley Cavallo although it does not appear that he treated either of his two mixed-race children as slaves.

-The War of 1812 broke out between the United States and Great Britain in the year John Horse is thought to have been born.
-At that time he and Juana were probably living with their mother in one of the black settlements affiliated with, and under the jurisdiction of, the Alachua band of Oconee Seminole along the Suwannee River.
-When the American General Andrew Jackson invaded the area, he scattered the tribal peoples and their black allies in the region, destroying settlements and seizing blacks from among the Seminole for removal to the north to be returned to plantation slavery.
+The War of 1812, the Creek War and the Patriot War in Florida were a series of related conflicts around the time that John Horse is thought to have been born.
+At that time he and Juana were probably living with their mother in one of the black settlements affiliated with, and under the jurisdiction of, the Alachua band of Oconee Seminole along the Suwannee River (see Bolek's "old town").
+In 1818, when the American General Andrew Jackson invaded the area, he scattered the tribal peoples and their black allies in the region, destroying settlements and seizing blacks from among the Seminole for removal to the north to be returned to plantation slavery.
 John was probably displaced with his family by these actions since he first enters the historical record some years later as a young adolescent in the Tampa area.

 John Horse spent his formative years among the Oconee Seminole, living like other Indian boys, learning to hunt and fish and developing tracking skills.
 He also became proficient with bow and arrow and with a rifle, developing a reputation in later life as a keen marksman with a steady hand in combat.
 Unlike many of his fellows, however, he also learned to read and write and acquired linguistic skills in English, Spanish and the Hitchiti tongue spoken by the Oconee and many other Seminole bands.
-We can presume that he was also conversant with Muscogee, the tongue of the Upper Creek Indians from whom the great Seminole war chief, Osceola hailed because, in his adult years, he would be one of Osceola's main translators when dealing with the Americans (though Osceola, himself, spoke some English).
+We can presume that he was also conversant with Muscogee, the tongue of the Upper Creek Indians (see also Red Sticks) from whom the great Seminole war chief, Osceola hailed (see also Peter McQueen) because, in his adult years, he would be one of Osceola's main translators when dealing with the Americans (though Osceola, himself, spoke some English).